ynkt/enum/README.md

 # Why

-I created this library to make it easier to describe the behavior of enumerators and make them available in more situations than the existing Enum libraries.
+I created this library for simplify describing the behavior of enumerators and using Enum in more situations.

 This library has the following advantages:

-* Multiple values can be declared for each enumerator
+* Multiple values can be declared per enumerator
 * Enumerators can be declared from various data sources, such as class constant, DB, or configuration file

 # Requirements